Choreonavigation

 Keywords

-Choreonavigation, Post/Colonialism, Embodied Wayfinding, Wayfinding Self, Maritime Dance, Oceanic Dance, Spatial Choreography, Embodied Mapping, Psychogeography, Walking Methods, Site-Specific Performance, Step Dance, Task Scores, Attention Mapping, Somatic Practice, Diaspora and Place, Romani Studies, Atlantic World, Blue Humanities, Migration & Movement, Spatial Humanities, Dance Ethnography, Performance Studies, Choreography as Research, Protocols of Space, Memory and Place.
+Choreonavigation, Post/Colonialism, Critical Race Theory, Embodied Wayfinding, Wayfinding Self, Maritime Dance, Oceanic Dance, Spatial Choreography, Embodied Mapping, Psychogeography, Walking Methods, Site-Specific Performance, Step Dance, Task Scores, Attention Mapping, Somatic Practice, Diaspora and Place, Romani Studies, Atlantic World, Blue Humanities, Migration & Movement, Spatial Humanities, Dance Ethnography, Performance Studies, Choreography as Research, Protocols of Space, Memory and Place.

 Contact